Advice

 Calculating your front-end ratio

 Before you crunch the numbers, you’ll need to gather all housing costs.
-Keep in mind that the monthly mortgage payment includes the mortgage principal and interest, as well as property taxes and insurance (PITI).
+Keep in mind that the monthly mortgage payment includes the mortgage principal and interest, as well as property taxes and insurance (PITI) and any association dues.

 Here’s how you calculate your front-end ratio: